The Greens (Austria): Federal level

 In the 1986 parliamentary elections the Green Party started off with 4.82% of all votes cast and entered parliament with eight National Council mandates.
 In the early elections to National Council in 2002, the Green Party nationwide received 9.47% of votes, and won 17 mandates to the National Council.
 At that time, it was the highest number of votes garnered by any European Green party.

 When the Greens took their seats in parliament for the first time, they chose to appear somewhat unconventional.
 They initially refused to adapt their behaviour to that of the other parties; an example of this is their refusal to elect a chairperson (Klubobmann/Klubobfrau) and designated a puppet made out of straw instead.
 Delegates would appear in parliament dressed in casual wear such as jeans and trainers.
 Worldwide attention was drawn when the Green delegate Andreas Wabl hoisted a swastika flag on the speakers podium in the Austrian parliament, protesting against then Federal President Kurt Waldheim.
+They were also highly active in parliament, proposing 60 pieces of legislation and asking over 400 written questions within 18 months of the Greens' entry to the National Council, more than any other party.

 After the national election in 2002, the Greens entered into preliminary negotiations about a possible coalition government with the conservative ÖVP.
 During negotiations, party leadership was accused of internally black-mailing skeptical members.
 Negotiations between the two parties were subsequently called off, after the results with the ÖVP were not sufficient.
 The Green youth organisation Grünalternative Jugend (Green Alternative Youth or GAJ) briefly occupied the rooms of the Green parliamentary club in the Austrian parliament building in protest.